NASCAR The Game: 2011: Commentary

 The game features commentary from the announcers of the Performance Racing Network including play-by-play man Doug Rice and color Commentator Mark Garrow.
 The in-race spotter is voiced by Michael Waltrip Racing’s Ty Norris.

-Soundtrack

 Development

 The game was officially announced on September 29, 2010 by Activision and Eutechnyx, even though there were rumors of a new NASCAR game since the expiration of NASCAR's contract with EA Sports.
 The game's platforms are PlayStation 3, Xbox 360, and Wii.

 NASCAR 2011 was delayed few times in 2011 until March 29.
 Developers cited the need to include additional features, test for bugs, and tweak the gameplay as their reasoning for the problems that affected the original release date.
 The Wii version of the game was released in May 24.
 Like in the EA Sports NASCAR games, there are no available alcoholic sponsors until NASCAR '15 Victory Edition.